 What’s holding back impoverished women?
 Can small grants programs help the most vulnerable women develop sustainable livelihoods?
 Do employment and poverty relief empower them and improve their lives?
 This evaluation assessed the impact of a program that gave cash grants and basic business skills training to the poorest and most excluded women in post-war northern Uganda.
 The program led to dramatic increases in business and reductions in poverty.

-The economic impacts of the Ebola virus must be monitored in real time for policymakers to estimate the short- and long-term costs of the epidemic and respond appropriately, yet information on the magnitude of the effects remains scarce.
-The aim of this monthly survey in Sierra Leone is to measure the economic and social impacts of the outbreak on households and provide timely updates on the survey's findings to policymakers.
+The economic impacts of the Ebola virus required monitoring in real time for policymakers to estimate the short- and long-term costs of the epidemic and respond appropriately, yet information on the magnitude of the effects was scarce.
+The aim of this monthly survey in Sierra Leone was to measure the economic and social impacts of the outbreak on households and provide timely updates on the survey's findings to policymakers.

 Starting the summer of 2014, many risk factors pointed to a potential food crisis in areas of West Africa hit hardest by the Ebola outbreak.
 Innovations for Poverty Action, in partnership with researchers and the International Growth Center, began monitoring markets across Sierra Leone for changes in food prices and supply.
-Researchers are now providing rapid feedback to the government and other development partners on where food shortages are occurring.
+Researchers provided rapid feedback to the government and other development partners on where food shortages were occurring.

 Without special attention to creating economic opportunities for ex-combatants, they may be more likely to join rebellious groups, commit crime, and otherwise threaten political stability.
 In Liberia, researchers tested the effect of an intensive agricultural training program on employment activities, income, and socio-political integration.
 The program increased participants’ employment in agriculture and average wealth and decreased the amount of time they spent in illicit activities.

 In many fragile states, poor young men with limited economic opportunities drive high rates of crime and violence, and are easily mobilized into destructive activities such as rioting and rebellion.